-International financing has largely dried up following the government’s violent repression of peaceful demonstrations in 2018 and 2019.
-Most multilateral banks significantly reduced their portfolios in Nicaragua as concerns about transacting with the regime mounted.
+International financing has largely dried up amid the government’s ongoing antidemocratic crackdown.
+Most multilateral banks significantly reduced their portfolios in Nicaragua amid mounting concerns about transacting with the regime.

-The Central American Bank of Economic Integration (CABEI) remains the lone exception, although it has significantly curtailed its activity over the past year.
-CABEI continues to support Nicaragua with a wide portfolio that includes infrastructure, development, climate change, and humanitarian assistance.
+The Central American Bank of Economic Integration (CABEI) remains a notable exception, supporting Nicaragua with a wide portfolio that includes infrastructure, development, climate change, and humanitarian assistance.
 The government carries out many of the projects, but private investors also take advantage of these development funds.

 Multilateral development banks, including CABEI, the World Bank, and the IADB, continue to provide humanitarian and disaster relief in response to events like hurricanes and the COVID-19 pandemic.

 Outside of international financial institutions, long-term financing may not be available.
-Banks are unwilling to extend credit as confidence has waned, and average loan rates are generally much higher than those available to U.S. businesses from banks outside Nicaragua.
+Banks are cautious about extending credit for capital projects due to high risks, and average loan rates are generally much higher than those available to U.S. businesses from banks outside Nicaragua.
 Loans are available both in dollars and Nicaraguan córdobas.
 Significant collateral is required to borrow locally, which may pose a constraint for businesses that lack assets in Nicaragua.
 Real estate mortgages are issued for terms of up to 20 years.
 The equity market is extremely shallow and not a reliable source of project financing.

 Multilateral Development Banks and Financing Government Sales

 Price, payment terms, and financing can be a significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the (pdf) Guide to Doing Business with the Multilateral Development banks.
-The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+A helpful guide for working with the MDBs is the Trade Finance Guide.
+The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different MDBs: the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 Learn more by contacting the: